chasespigarelli/Chayson-Repository/README.md

 # Chayson-Repository
 This is my project details.

-Here are some changes- Zach Trusso
+Here are some changes to the repo- Zach Trusso

 # License
 GNU General Public License v2.0